 - Add a new TXT record with the correct name and value

-- Save and wait for propagation (usually 5 minutes to 48 hours)
+- Save and wait for the changes to spread across the internet (usually 5 minutes to 48 hours)

 - Verify using our Domain Checker tool

-Your DNS might not be at your domain registrar.
-Many people register a domain at GoDaddy or Namecheap but point the nameservers to Cloudflare or AWS.
-To find out where your DNS is hosted, check your domain’s nameservers — that’s the provider you need to make changes at.
+Your domain’s settings (DNS) might not be managed by the company you bought the domain from.
+Many people register a domain at GoDaddy or Namecheap but use a service like Cloudflare or AWS to manage the actual settings.
+To find out where your DNS is managed, check your domain’s nameservers — that tells you which provider you need to make changes at.

-Use our Domain Checker — it automatically detects your DNS provider and shows you which guide to follow.
+Use our Domain Checker — it automatically detects where your domain’s settings are managed and shows you the right guide to follow.

 Provider-Specific Guides

-Select your DNS provider for step-by-step instructions on adding DMARC, SPF, and DKIM records:
+Select where your domain’s settings are managed for step-by-step instructions on adding DMARC, SPF, and DKIM records:

 ☁️ Cloudflare

 Free DNS with excellent performance.
-Most popular third-party DNS provider.
+Most popular third-party settings provider.

 🌐 GoDaddy